GPTSafe/PromptGuard/README.md

 </div>

 ## What is PromptGuard?
-PromptGuard prevents GPT prompt attacks in Node.js and TypeScript backend applications.
+PromptGuard helps you build production ready GPT apps for Node.js and TypeScript applications.

-PromptGuard is still in a very early state.
-You can stay updated with new releases by clicking **watch** -> **custom** -> **releases** in the top right corner.

 ## Project Goals
-The goal of the PromptGuard project is to provide comprehensive sanitization and validation for potentially unsafe GPT prompts and inputs.
+The goal of the PromptGuard project is to provide the features necessary to deploy GPT-based applications to production.
+This includes:

+* Detecting and mitigating prompt attacks
+* Caching to improve performance and reduce the cost of GPT queries
+* Content filtering
+* Language filtering
+* Token limiting
+* GPT ready encoded outputs
+* Prompt Obfuscation

+PromptGuard is still a fairly young project and would love your contributions.
+If you wish to contribute, please read the [contribution guide](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) first.

+Feature requests and bug reports are welcome!

 ## Usage
 Install
 ```sh
 npm install @gtpsafe/promptguard
 ```
-Configure (see `src/index.ts` for full configuration options)
+Configure
 ```js
 import { PromptGuard } from "@gtpsafe/promptguard"